rmeyssonnier/python_imessage_client/readme.md

 This project is openning this database and provide a simple queries.

 ## How to use it ?
-Project is build...
+Project is building...
 So, be patient or curious... 🏗

 Developed by Robin Meyssonnier 🦄